 If you’ll be splitting up after 50, avoid these financial errors that could sting for years

-ING Retirement Coach Marilyn Timbers is a financial adviser with ING Financial Partners who specializes in divorce planning.
+ING Retirement Coach Marilyn Timbers is a financial adviser with ING Financial Partners.
 A certified financial planner and certified divorce financial analyst, she serves on the ING Financial Partners’ Women’s Advisory Network Board.

 So men and women who find themselves suddenly single in midlife need to plan carefully and make thoughtful decisions about such things as how to divide up assets and the best ways to handle the money they’ll receive.